 -3

-Points start
+Points deducted

 A New Generation of Talent